Contentfly Review: Pros, Cons, Pricing, and Alternatives

 - Whether it adheres to the brief

 - If it has been SEO-optimized

-They allow unlimited revisions and offer a money-back guarantee for the first 4,000 words of your account, so you would think that there's a good chance of receiving quality content.
+They allow unlimited revisions and offer a money-back guarantee for the first 4,000 words of your account, with a full refund if you're unhappy, so you would think there's a good chance of receiving quality content.

 During my research on various blogs and websites like Trustpilot, I concluded that the general feeling was that the content was OK.
 Not fantastic, but just OK.

 Another way I checked out the quality of the content was through their free samples of writing on the website.
 I took an article and pasted it into Grammarly, and the result was a score of 73 out of 100, with a few grammar errors.